Last updated December 2019

 City Policy requires that new pavement not be cut for a period of five (5) calendar years after the year of construction.
 This applies to new construction and pavement overlays.
 Street segments to which this policy applies are shown on the Moratorium Map.

 The latest 5-Year Plan is from 2019 to 2024.
-In the past week, the BST in the Hillwood and Richmond Highlands neighborhoods has been implemented.
-The NE 175th Street Pavement Preservation project is underway and the estimated completion is in November 2019.
+In August 2019, BST in the Hillwood and Richmond Highlands neighborhoods was completed.
+The NE 175th Street Pavement Preservation project completed end of November 2019 and the contract is in the "close-out" phase.